Raging Havoc: Production

 The project was first announced on 14 March 2023 at the Hong Kong International Film & TV Market (FILMART) to be a spiritual successor to the 2021 film Raging Fire, the final film directed by Benny Chan, with Derek Kwok directing, Andy Lau producing and starring alongside Nicholas Tse, as part of Emperor Motion Pictures' upcoming film slate.
 Principal photography for Raging Havoc began in October of the same year.
-On 17 October 2023, the film held its production commencement ceremony at the Kai Tak Cruise Terminal which was attended by Emperor Group chairman Albert Yeung, director Kwok, Lau, Tse and other cast members including Michael Hui, J_Black, Carlos Chan, Ray Lui, Power Chan, Kenny Wong, Sammy Sum, Mo Tse, Jeana Ho, Angus Yeung, Tony Wu, Henry Fong, German Cheung, Chaney Lin, Bruce Tong, Andrew Pong and Kevin Tong.
+On 17 October 2023, the film held its production commencement ceremony at the Kai Tak Cruise Terminal which was attended by Emperor Group chairman Albert Yeung, director Kwok, Lau, Tse and other cast members including Michael Hui, Ci Sha, Carlos Chan, Ray Lui, Power Chan, Kenny Wong, Sammy Sum, Mo Tse, Jeana Ho, Angus Yeung, Tony Wu, Henry Fong, German Cheung, Chaney Lin, Bruce Tong, Andrew Pong and Kevin Tong.
 At the event Lau and Tse, the latter also serving as the film's action director, states the film has begun shooting for four days of the opening action scene involves Lau in fighting sequences.
 Tse also stated that Lau was the one who came up the film's Chinese title (怒火漫延 (Raging Fire Spreads)) as a tribute to Benny Chan and continue on Chan's spirit of action, and Lau revealed that he had the idea when Raging Fire was released back 2021 and he wanted to continue Chan's style of filmmaking because he had starred in Chan's 1990 film A Moment of Romance; at the same time, he had also thought about collaborating with Tse again for a long time, so he gave a call to Albert Yeung.
 Lau and Tse will reportedly portray siblings who have a complicated relationship and are on the opposite sides of the law.

 On 23 October 2023, filming of a major shootout scene took place at Statue Square where Tse's character wields a minigun and fires it at prop police cruisers.
-After Tse's shot were completed, J_Black's shots were being filmed where his character also shot at the police vehicles and ending with a big explosion.
+After Tse's shot were completed, Ci Sha's shots were being filmed where his character also shot at the police vehicles and ending with a big explosion.
 The entire filming of the scene took up to four hours to complete.
 Ho and Wu, who portray police officers, were also present for the shoot.